GEESHEK/RealTimeTradingSimulator/README.md

 My role in the team:

-I was the backend engineer for this project using spring boot to create all the entities and classes that connect to the H2 database.
+I was the backend engineer for this project using Java and Spring Boot to create all the entities and classes that connect to the H2 database.

 My task: